Expanded On-Campus Testing Nov. 16-Dec. 6

 Do I get a certificate or documentation that I was tested and was negative to share?

-- You will be contacted via email by TestNebraska with test results within about 72 hours.
-The information will be sent to the email address you provided when answering the survey.
+- You will be contacted via email with your test results within 72 hours.
+The information will be sent to the email address you provided when registering.
 It is your responsibility to communicate your test results with your physician/healthcare worker.
 It’s recommended you contact them as soon as you know about your test results to discuss your situation.